 Caramelised onions are a versatile addition to savory dishes and add a deep flavour and subtle sweetness.
 It is easy to make although it requires time and patience for the best result.
-It can be used to make caramelised onion jam or caramelised onion chutney, with the addition of spices, sugar and vinegar.
+Caramelised onions can be used as a basis for caramelised onion jam or caramelised onion chutney, with the addition of spices, sugar and vinegar.

 My mother was of the opinion that if recipes with caramelised onions are made correctly, the stews and curries will be a rich deep dark brown with a depth of flavor that is absent from barely blonde sautéed onions and garlic.
 The caramelisation of the sugars in the onions add a dimension that you can’t really replicate with any other ingredient.